ChrstphrHll/npc_gen/students/Jaxon Brindarry.md

 ---
 ### Description
 - 3rd year Elf Artificer in Jettenia
-- curly turquoise hair that's done up in a top knot, Blue eyes, and Brown skin
+- shoulder length frizzy white hair that's plain, Blue eyes, and Brown skin
 - Is Dreamy and Naive, and has Wisdom as their ideal

 ### Organizations